jingssrs/pfs_co_fa/README.md

 The goal of this project is to efficiently assign fibers to cosmology targets for the PFS SSP.
 This involves optimizing the assignment process to maximize the number of targets observed while adhering to various constraints.

 ### Workflow
-1. **Predefine Pointing Centers (i.e. tiling strategy)**: Predefine the pointing centers for all visits
-   + raTel [deg.]
-   + decTel [deg.]
-   + TileID [Unique value in the whole survey]
-3. **Data Preparation**: Collect and preprocess the list of cosmology targets, calibration targets, and ancillary targets into .ecsv format file.
+1. **Data Preparation**: Collect and preprocess the list of cosmology targets, calibration targets, and ancillary targets into .ecsv format file.
    + ObjectID (unique)
    + R.A. [deg.]
    + Dec. [deg.]